Skip to main content

 The Team

-Climate Barometer is run by climate communications specialists.
-We have more than three decades of experience between us in social science research on climate change, working with campaigners, political strategists and decision-makers across the climate movement.
+Climate Barometer is run by climate opinion and communication specialists.
+We have decades of experience between us in social science research on climate change, working with campaigners, political strategists and decision-makers across the climate movement.

-Susie is a research scientist with a background in environmental and social psychology.
-Susie is passionate about doing social good with effective, creative, and careful research.
-Her work spans climate change communications and engagement, imagery, pro-environmental behaviours, neuroscience, and behavioural economics.
-Before Climate Barometer, Susie held various roles leading academic and non-academic research, including at Climate Outreach and the University of Groningen.
+Susie leads on the strategy and direction of Climate Barometer’s tracker insights and wider data management systems, and also co-stewards Climate Barometer’s governance, wellbeing, and finances.
+As a research scientist with a background in environmental and social psychology, Susie is passionate about doing social good with effective, creative, and careful research.
+Before co-founding Climate Barometer, Susie worked across academia, the non-profit sector and consultancies, including posts at Climate Outreach and the University of Groningen.

-Adam is a former Co-director who has now transitioned to a new position at the European Climate Foundation, but who remains an advisor to Climate Barometer.
+Adam was one of the founders of Climate Barometer and plays the role of impact, engagement & strategy lead in the team.
 Adam is a writer, researcher and strategist specialising in public opinion on climate change.
-He previously held the posts of Research Director at Climate Outreach and founding Co-Director at the centre for Climate Change & Social Transformations (CAST), and is a strategic adviser to the Local Storytelling Exchange
+He previously held the posts of Research Director at Climate Outreach, Co-Director at the centre for Climate Change & Social Transformations (CAST), Interim Director at the Local Storytelling Exchange and Senior Associate on audience insights for the European Climate Foundation.

-Adam has written commentary and analyses for international media (the Guardian, New Scientist), authored a wide range of reports, published widely in academic journals and lead-authored the book ‘Talking Climate: From Research to Practice in Public Engagement’.
+Adam has written commentary and analyses for international media (the Guardian, New Scientist, FT), authored a wide range of reports, published widely in academic journals and lead-authored the book ‘Talking Climate: From Research to Practice in Public Engagement’.

 Disclaimer: Climate Barometer is nonpartisan and politically independent.
 Climate Barometer does not support or oppose any particular political party and our content is not intended to affect how someone might vote.
 Any political opinions and engagement in political activities undertaken by individuals working for Climate Barometer are in their individual capacities.